kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(iii\) The highest weight at which compliance with each applicable flight requirement of this part is shown; or

-\(iv\) The highest weight in which the provisions of §§27.87 or 27.143(c)(1), or combinations thereof, are demonstrated if the weights and operating conditions (altitude and temperature) prescribed by those requirements cannot be met; and
+\(iv\) The highest weight in which the provisions of §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.87   Height-speed envelope.|§27.87]] or 27.143(c)(1), or combinations thereof, are demonstrated if the weights and operating conditions (altitude and temperature) prescribed by those requirements cannot be met; and

 \(2\) Not less than the sum of—

-\(i\) The empty weight determined under §27.29; and
+\(i\) The empty weight determined under [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.29   Empty weight and corresponding center of gravity.|§27.29]]; and

 \(ii\) The weight of usable fuel appropriate to the intended operation with full payload;